The best tools for understanding your online customers, competitors and campaign effectiveness?

 Although RSS isn’t “in vogue” as it was 5+ years ago, I still find there’s no substitute for using this as a listening post for developments in your industry.
 When I wrote the previous post I used Google Reader to categorise sites to keep up-to-date with the latest developments in digital.
 When Google withdrew this since there was no revenue in it (Boo!)
 I used Reeder as an offline client on my Macbook Air and iOS for a while.
 But now I recommend Feedly since it's the most popular so you can see by the 'voice of the crowd' which posts are most popular.
 Similar to the feature in PostRank that Google also killed off.
 Although feed readers aren't in fashion they are the most efficient way to scan the latest news in different categories.
 So if you don't use them try Feedly out - our analytics shows it's one of the most common referrers to Smart Insights - do bookmark us!

 I’ve used Hootsuite for posting updates to social networks and reviewing what others are saying for nearly five years now after using Tweetdeck back in the day - Twitter killed that one off for general use.
-Hootsuite seems to be comfortably the most popular free tool for posting and reviewing social media updates, but many still don’t know it, it can be used as a personal social media management tool too.
-It enables you to quickly post to all the main social networks including Google+ company pages and review conversations and messages.
-I’ve trialled many paid tools, but none come close.
-The paid version is worthwhile IMO for adding campaign tracking and extra reports.
+Hootsuite and Buffer are comfortably the most popular free tools for posting and reviewing social media updates, you probably use them.

 A long while ago you could use reputation tools like Klout, Kred or Peerindex, but these have faded.
 I find that the use of Twitter auto-follow means that this often skews the results.

 LinkedIn sector skills used to be the best source for finding business influencers because of grouping by narrower topics - but LinkedIn killed this - monetisation again.
 LinkedIn advanced search is probably the best replacement.